AntiRelog/AntiRelog/README.md

 ### Things to do now:

 - [ ] Add compilation guide for Eclipse.
-- [ ] Some things in code needs refactoring.
+- [ ] Some things in code need refactoring.

 *Of course, your propositions are welcome.*